 Dryer sheets may cause issues with your dryer and your clothes, but a little maintenance on your dryer can keep the problems from happening.
 Let’s go over the effects of fabric softener sheets so that you understand what you’re getting into when you throw one in with your laundry.

 How Fabric Softener Sheets Work

-Fabric softener sheets are made of woven fibers.
-These fibers are covered in a coating of either fatty acids or stearic acids.
-The heat of your dryer melts these acids by design, allowing them to cover your clothing.
+Fabric softener sheets are made of woven fibers covered in a coating of either fatty acids or stearic acids.
+The heat of your dryer melts these acids, and the tumbling action the acids onto your clothing.